-Ira Fabri holds an M.A. in international communications with a concentration in global media studies from AU's School of International Service, as well as a Master's degree in foreign languages and literatures from the University of Torino, Italy.
-She has been a writing counselor with the Academic Support Center of American University for three years.
+Ira Fabri holds an M.A. in international communications with a concentration in global media studies from the School of International Service, as well as a Master's degree in foreign languages and literatures from the University of Torino, Italy.
+She has been a writing counselor with the Academic Support and Access Center for several years.
 Ira started her career as a teaching assistant and a freelance journalist, and later became a teacher of English as a second language, a position she held for 12 years.

-Connie Gelb graduated from American University with a Master's degree in TESOL and is currently teaching at AU's International Gateway Program.
+Connie Gelb graduated from American University with a Master's degree in TESOL and is currently an adjunct instructor at another local university.
 A native New Yorker, Connie also holds a Master's degree in journalism from Columbia University and has worked professionally as a reporter and multimedia editor.
 She received a B.A. from Hampshire College in English and creative writing.

 Katie Pearce earned a degree in English and minor in Spanish from Connecticut College, where she worked for three years in the school's Writing Center.
 She's worked as a writer and editor since 2004, including several years with the D.C. local newspaper The Current and various academic editing gigs.
-A DC-area native, she started with AU as the Tenley Campus tutor in September 2012.
+A DC-area native, she started working in the Writing Lab in fall 2012.

 Tim Tolka grew up living in various US states and later traveled for three years during and after college at the University of Colorado in Boulder, where he studied humanities and Spanish.
 Writing has been a consistent interest, and he was a writing teacher to ESL students prior to coming to AU.
 He holds a Master's in IR from the School of International Service, focusing on political economy.
 He speaks Spanish, Portuguese, Italian, and French.